 Students with disabilities requesting accommodations should first register with the Disability Resource Center (352-392-8565, www.dso.ufl.edu/drc/) by providing appropriate documentation.
 Once registered, students will receive an accommodation letter which must be presented to the instructor when requesting accommodation.
-Students with disabilities should follow this procedure as early as possible in the semester.
+Students with disabilities should follow this procedure early in the semester.